 The SBIR/STTR Reauthorization Act of 2011 mandates an increase in the set-aside for the combined SBIR/STTR programs to 3.2 percent in FY 2014.
 Noncompeting SBIR/STTR awards will be funded at the committed levels.

 - Noncompeting IDeA and AIDS centers will be funded at the committed levels.
 Other P41, P50 and U54 noncompeting awards will be reduced by 10 percent from the committed levels.
 Those already funded at levels below 90 percent will be revised accordingly.
-Out-year commitments for FY 2015 and beyond will remain unchanged.
+Future funding levels for these center mechanisms will depend on the Institute’s budget and continuing efforts to increase support for our investigator-initiated RPG pool.

-- The funds available for new and competing awards in response to funding opportunity announcements will be reduced by approximately 50 percent of the amounts listed in the announcements.
+- The funds set aside for new and competing awards in response to the following recently issued targeted funding opportunity announcements will be reduced by approximately 50 percent of the amounts listed in the announcements.

 Noncompeting conference (R13/U13), career (K), IMSD, RISE, SCORE, Bridges and PREP awards will be funded at the committed levels.